-TOWEVER rapidly American questions may be approaching to a pacific solution, we rejoice to think that common sense has triumphed over stilted anti-American notions.
-There is no sign, yet, that the Western Powers, of whom our-Government is one, have definitively determined upon any intelligible and popular policy with regard to the treatment of the European questions that press upon them.
+HOWEVER rapidly American questions may be approaching to a main joice to think that common sense has triumphed over stilted anti-American notions.
+There is no sign, yet, that the Western Powers, of whom our Government is one, have definitively determined upon any intelligible and popular policy with regard to the treatment of the European questions that press upon them.
 We are in the dark.
 It is said that the Western Powers have actually submitted the arbitration of Italian matters to Austria.
 This we do not believe, but it is possible that diplomatists, with closed doors, may negotiate away the independence and happiness of great nations.
 Some facts are obvious enough.
 Naples has as yet made no concession to the demand for better rule.
 If Austria has denied the murder of CICERUACCHIO by a troop of soldiers with an Imperial cousin at its head-if she now affirms that the Roman tribune was drowned 'accidentally,' how is it that, his fate being known, we never heard of it before?
 The spirit of Austria towards Italy is shown by the steps taken to complete the sequestration of property belonging to Lombardo-Venetian subjects who have become naturalized Piedmontese subjects.
 In fact, the Austrian Government in Lombardy is confiscating the property of private persons because they are Piedmontese subjects.
-It has taken that step ling about the particular gentleman that shall be immediately after it has completed the fortifications of Piacenza and Imola, as if it apprehended that the Sardinian Government might at once march into its territory and make reprisals.
+It has taken that step immediately after it has completed the fortifications of Piacenza and Imola, as if it apprehended that the Sardinian Government might at once march into its territory and make reprisals.
 In Piedmont they talk of reprisals upon the property of Austrian subjects within Sardinian territory.
 If the Austrian subjects say that they are blameless, their plea cannot be admitted; the natives of no country can claim to be irresponsible for the acts of their Government.
 A new light of a certain kind has been thrown upon the progress of events in Spain.
-We have from the French press a curious testimony to the fact that O'Donnell had contrived a coup d'état upsetting Espartero's Government, and that he had deliberately planned the conspiracy during the two years in which he was Espartero's Minister of War.
+We have from the French press a curious testimony to the fact that O'DONNELL had contrived a coup d'état upsetting ESPARTERO'S Government, and that he had deliberately planned the conspiracy during the two years in which he was ESPARTERO'S Minister of War.
 While he held that office under ESPARTERO, he was debauching the army and officering it with his own followers.
-It also appears that he had some kind of French assistsubject in a separate paper.
+It also ance in that process.
+But we have treated this | Legion in the United States, and they obtained subject in a separate paper.